Koredotcom/docs/docs/xo/channels/IVR-integration.md

 7. Select **Yes** for Enable Channel.

+!!! note

+    The Webhook Payload is used to test the IVR channel configuration for your VA.
+It can be tested using Postman.

 **Generating JWT Token**

 1. To generate the JWT Token, click [here](https://developer.kore.ai/tools/jwt/).

- !!! note

-    For a quick overview of the JWT token, refer to Introduction to JWT tokens.

 2. JWT has to be passed in the IVR hook URL as a value for the query parameter “token”:
 `https://{{host}}/ivr/hooks/{{botId}}?token={{JWT}} \
 `The token can also be passed as the body parameter.

+!!! note

+    For a quick overview of the JWT token, refer to Introduction to JWT tokens.

  !!! note